wouterjdb/bl-phreeqc/README.md

 # bl-phreeqc

-A MATLAB Buckley-Leverett simulator coupled to the Geochemical Package PHREEQC
+<b>A MATLAB Buckley-Leverett simulator coupled to the Geochemical Package PHREEQC</b>
 ******************************************************************************

 This simulator is capable of calculating Buckley-Leverett oil-water flow in a 1D reservoir under influence of geochemical interactions.